Last Updated on July 15, 2025 by Maged kamel

 Solved example 4-1, how to determine the F value in terms of P, A, and I%?

-In compound interest-2/2, we start to have a look at the Solved example 4-1 from Prof. Donald G Newman’s book, Engineering Economic Analysis.
+In compound interest-2/2, we take a look at Solved Example 4-1 from Prof. Donald G. Newman’s book, Engineering Economic Analysis.

 A man deposits $500 in a credit union at the end of each year for 5 years.
 Our timeline starts from 0 to 5.
-The deposits were done for 5 years at the end of years 1&2&3&4&5.
-The final value, or F the future value to be estimated which is cash from the person’s point of view.
+The deposits were made over 5 years, at the end of years 1, 2, 3, 4, and 5.
+The final value, or F, is the future value to be estimated, which is cash from the person’s point of view.

 Solution: this example is a direct application of the uniform series.